Best Cooling Mattress Toppers 2026: 12 Compared (7 Sources)

 Birch Plush Organic vs Helix GlacioTex Premium (cooling material)

 This is latex-vs-microcoil for cooling.
-Birch latex is naturally the most breathable surface here and the choice for organic/chemical-sensitive buyers (SF 9.1/10).
-Helix uses conventional foam over microcoils but scores Best Overall for its all-around balance and heavy-sleeper support. [src1, src3]
+Birch latex is naturally the most breathable surface here and the choice for organic/chemical-sensitive buyers (SF 9.1/10), but at ~$499 it is now the most expensive topper in this comparison.
+Helix uses conventional foam over microcoils, scores Best Overall for its all-around balance and heavy-sleeper support, and costs ~$150 less. [src1, src3]

 Pick Birch if: natural materials matter, you want the coolest passive surface, or you have foam sensitivities.

-Pick Helix GlacioTex if: you want the highest overall rating, microcoil support, and active phase-change cooling.
+Pick Helix GlacioTex if: you want the highest overall rating, microcoil support, and active phase-change cooling for less money.

 Bear Pro vs Nolah AirFoam Luxe (for hot side sleepers)

 Both target hot side sleepers with foam.
-Bear Pro posted the lowest temperature rise of any topper in Mattress Clarity testing (~6.1°F vs a ~12.5°F average); Nolah's open-cell AirFoam stays temperature-neutral and is Sleep Foundation's named Best for Side Sleepers.
-Both deliver foam contouring without the worst of foam's heat trap. [src1, src4]
+Bear Pro posted the lowest temperature rise of any topper in Mattress Clarity testing (~6.1°F vs a ~12.5°F average) and is the cheaper of the two (~$249 vs ~$324); Nolah's open-cell AirFoam stays temperature-neutral and is Sleep Foundation's named Best for Side Sleepers.
+Both deliver foam contouring without the worst of foam's heat trap, and both are direct-only purchases. [src1, src4]

 Pick Bear Pro if: raw cooling is your #1 priority and the test numbers matter most.